caseyocampo/blog-eleventy-tailwind/src/pages/now.md

 ---
-title: "What I'm up to now"
+title: "What I'm up to right now"
-page-title: "What I'm up to now"
+page-title: "What I'm up to right now"
 description:
 tags: "page"
 permalink: "/now/"